Konstantin Stanislavski: Revolutions of 1917 and the Civil War years

 Stanislavski welcomed the February Revolution of 1917 and its overthrow of the absolute monarchy as a "miraculous liberation of Russia".
 With the October Revolution later in the year, the MAT closed for a few weeks and the First Studio was occupied by revolutionaries.
 Stanislavski thought that the social upheavals presented an opportunity to realize his long-standing ambitions to establish a Russian popular theatre that would provide, as the title of an essay he prepared that year put it, "The Aesthetic Education of the Popular Masses".

 Vladimir Lenin, who became a frequent visitor to the MAT after the revolution, praised Stanislavski as "a real artist" and indicated that, in his opinion, Stanislavski's approach was "the direction the theatre should take."
 The revolutions of that year brought about an abrupt change in Stanislavski's finances when his factories were nationalized, which left his wage from the MAT as his only source of income.
 On 29 August 1918 Stanislavski, along with several others from the MAT, was arrested by the Cheka, though he was released the following day.

 During the years of the Civil War, Stanislavski concentrated on teaching his system, directing (both at the MAT and its studios), and bringing performances of the classics to new audiences (such as factory workers and the Red Army).
 Several articles on Stanislavski and his system were published, but none were written by him.
 On 5 March 1921, Stanislavski was evicted from his large house on Carriage Row, where he had lived since 1903.
-Following the personal intervention of Lenin (prompted by Anatoly Lunacharsky), Stanislavski was re-housed at 6 Leontievski Lane, not far from the MAT.
+Following the personal intervention of Lenin (prompted by Anatoly Lunacharsky), Stanislavski was rehoused at 6 Leontievski Lane, not far from the MAT.
 He was to live there until his death in 1938.
 On 29 May 1922, Stanislavski's favourite pupil, the director Yevgeny Vakhtangov, died of cancer.